 Protecting cats everywhere

-My own view is that leaving your cat’s safety to your neighbours is a hazardous approach.
+My own view is that leaving your cat’s safety to your neighbours is both a selfish and hazardous approach.
+Hazardous to your own cat, and hazardous to the local cat population in general.

 Do indoor cats need vaccinating?